 Become an N-ZAP Pilot Community

-We are recruiting pilot communities to pilot one of our four resources, including the climate budgeting guide, the community partnerships for equitable local climate action guide, the financial disclosures guide, and our updated Climate Analysis Tool.
+As an N-ZAP pilot community, your municipality will have the opportunity to use any of our four resources—including the climate budgeting guide, the community partnerships for equitable local climate action guide, an upcoming financial disclosures guide, and our updated Climate Analysis Tool—and give your feedback on how the resource helped you learn more about the subject and make a practical difference in your community.

-What does it mean to be a pilot community?
+What it means to be an N-ZAP pilot community

 Criteria for participation:

-- Any community across Canada, at different stages of climate action work
+- Any community across Canada, at any stage of climate action work

-- Commitment to implement/utilize an N-ZAP resource in your community
+- Commitment to use an N-ZAP resource in your community

 Benefits: